robb/Underscore.m/_posts/2012-10-29-dictionary.md

 {% endhighlight %}

-Since `dict` is meant for chainging, you probably don't need to keep a reference to the `USDictionaryWrapper`.
+Since `dict` is meant for chaining, you probably don't need to keep a reference to the `USDictionaryWrapper`.

 ### unwrap `wrapper.unwrap`